Looking for simple cleaning tips for the house? Save time and clean in half the time with these clever cleaning shortcuts.

 Just swipe and go.

-If you have leather or vinyl chairs, Rejuvenate has an amazing leather and vinyl cleaner that eliminates stains and removes any greasy grimy feel from the surface.
+If you have leather or vinyl chairs, this I love this amazing leather and vinyl cleaner that eliminates stains and removes any greasy grimy feel from the surface.

 Tip 5: How to clean soap scum in the shower

 Generally, I try to get in and get out.